w3f/polkadot-wiki/docs/general/governance-apps.md

 - Authentication: To provide maximum security, Polkassembly enables a two-factor authentication process.
 - Linking Your Polkadot or Kusama Account:
-  1. Connect your Polkadot or Kusama account from Subwallet, Talisman, Nova, PolkaGate, Polkadot.JS for seamless proposal tracking and voting.
+  1. Connect your Polkadot or Kusama account from Subwallet, Talisman, Nova, PolkaGate, Polkadot-JS for seamless proposal tracking and voting.
   2. Polkasafe (for multisigs) - vote and create proposals with Multisigs by logging in with [Polkasafe](https://polkasafe.xyz/)